tardate/LittleArduinoProjects/playground/Led4Digit7Segment/DoubleShift/README.md

 and the second byte endodes the selection of which LED segments to enable.

 The LED segments and BJTs are wired to the shift register outputs accordingly.
-So then it is just a matter of pushing the right bytes out to the shift registers.
+So then it is just a matter of pushing the right bytes out to the shift registers and latch the result.

 As before, the circuit puts the current-limiting resistors in series of the common cathode pins.
 Which is a bit of an approximation, as current (brightness) varies a little depending on how many LED segments are on.